Tropical small-eared shrew

 The tropical small-eared shrew (Cryptotis tropicalis) is a very small mammal of the family Soricidae.
-The species is found in the eastern highlands of Chiapas, Mexico, and parts of Belize and Guatemala.
+The species is found in the eastern highlands of the Mexican state of Chiapas and parts of Belize and Guatemala.
 Until recently, it was considered a subspecies of the North American least shrew (C. parva), but it has gained species status.
 Its relationship with the Central American least shrew (C. orophila) remains to be studied.